Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Introduction

-We would also like to highlight the connection between our problem of interest and the multi-marginal optimal transport problem (see, e.g., \citep{benamou2021optimal, pass2015multi} and the references therein).
-Since the ambiguity set in the two-stage DRO problem we are considering is only constrained by the fixed marginals, its inner maximization problem corresponds to a multi-marginal optimal transport problem, with the cost function being the optimal value of the second-stage decision problem.
-Most numerical methods for multi-marginal optimal transport and related problems with non-discrete marginals rely on discretization (see, e.g., \citep*{carlier2015numerical, eckstein2019robust, guo2019computational, neufeld2021deep}) and/or regularization techniques (see, e.g., \citep*{cohen2020estimating, aquino2019bounds, aquino2020minmax, eckstein2019computation, eckstein2018robust, henry2019martingale, neufeld2021model}) and do not provide computable estimates of approximation errors.
-Recently, \citet{neufeld2022numerical} developed a numerical method that is capable of computing feasible and approximately optimal solutions of high-dimensional multi-marginal optimal transport problems.
-Moreover, this method results in computable upper and lower bounds for the optimal value and thus provides a direct sub-optimality estimate for the computed approximate solution.
+We would also like to highlight that the inner maximization problem in our model (i.e., the maximization over probability measures with respect to a fixed first-stage decision) is a special case of multi-marginal optimal transport problem \citep{benamou2021optimal, pass2015multi}, where the marginals are one-dimensional, and the cost function is the optimal value of an LP problem. \citet*{chen2020distributionally} have studied the distributionally robust max flows problem, which belongs to this problem class.
+Moreover, instances from this class have also been applied to discrete choice modeling and assortment optimization; see, e.g., the studies of \citet*{natarajan2009persistency} and \citet*{ruan2022nonparametric}.
+While most numerical methods for multi-marginal optimal transport and related problems with non-discrete marginals rely on discretization \citep*{carlier2015numerical, eckstein2019robust, guo2019computational, neufeld2021deep} and/or regularization techniques \citep*{aquino2019bounds, aquino2020minmax, eckstein2019computation, eckstein2018robust, henry2019martingale, neufeld2021model}, \citet{neufeld2022numerical} recently developed a numerical method that computes approximate optimizers as well as sub-optimality estimates of high-dimensional multi-marginal optimal transport problems without discretization or regularization.